babelfish-for-postgresql/babelfish_project_website/DOC_STRUCTURE.md

 ---
 ```

-The header is self-explanatory, and you need to configure at least `title` and `nav_order` (which should be sequential for each section).
+The header is self-explanatory; you need to provide at least the `title` and `nav_order` (which should be sequential for each section).

 ## Adding images to posts and docs